-My QSL card took me quite a bit of time, I got
+My QSL card took me quite a bit of

-permission from Popular Mechanics to reprint the
+time, I got permission from Popular Mechanics to

-then on the back.
+the front, then on the back.
 I also made a font called Telegrapher's MILL font (Right click, Save to Desktop, go

 to Desktop, left double click, use "Install Font" under

 "File" in menu on Windows to install).
 I based this font on a scan of my Royal